phundament/app/docs/51-vagrant.md

     cp ./environments/_docker/Dockerfile .
     cp ./environments/_docker/Vagrantfile .

-> Note: For Mac OS X or Windows you may use the provided Vagrantfile for a docker host-vm, set the ENV var and uncomment the config settings for `docker.vagrant_vagrantfile`.
+> Note: For Mac OS X or Windows users!

+> You may use the provided config from `./environments/_docker/dockerhost-vm/Vagrantfile` to create a docker host VM.
+> Set the ENV your `DOCKER_HOST_VAGRANTFILE` to the path of the  Vagrantfile aforementioned and uncomment the config
+> settings for `docker.vagrant_vagrantfile` in `./Vagrantfile` .

-Review the config settings, such as port-forwardings, in the `Vagrantfile` and run the container:
+Review the config settings, such as port-forwardings, in the `./Vagrantfile` and run the container:

     vagrant up --provider=docker